lukemelnik/framermotiontut/README.md

 3. Gestures: whileHover & whileTap, can still controll durations with transition.

 4. Use `<MotionConfig>` to apply settings to multiple elements

+5. Variants: you can define multiple actions and trigger them differently e.g. on hover vs tap or externally via button.